You are listening to the Sean Hannity Radio Show Podcast.

 He broke so much ground in the lead up to the election.

-Peter Schweitzer, author of the New York Times bestseller, Clinton Cash, the untold story of how and why foreign governments and businesses help make Bill and Hillary rich.
+Peter Schweitzer, author of the New York Times bestseller, Clinton Cash, The Untold Story of how and why foreign governments and businesses help make Bill and Hillary rich.

-We forget the subtitle of the book.
+Forget the subtitle of the book.

 Peter, welcome back.